germangh/batman/+pupillator/README.md

 [stw]: http://www.stw.nl/en/

-## The PUPILLATOR dataset
+## Experimental datasets

-A description of the experimental protocol will be here at some point.
+A description of the experimental protocol(s) will be here at some point.

 ## Pre-requisites